 The Bottom Line

-While taxes are inevitable, you can make it a brief and even enjoyable process.
-When you overcome procrastination around filing your taxes now, you can prevent immense stress later on.
-Even after you finish filing your taxes, don’t let procrastination sabotage your life.
+When you overcome procrastination around filing your taxes, you can prevent immense stress later.
+Even after filing your taxes, don’t let procrastination sabotage your life.

 To help you identify where and why you’re avoiding stressful situations and help you navigate your inclination to procrastinate, consider working with an Arootah coach.
 To learn more, schedule a free 30-minute introductory coaching call.